SDS322E-2025Fall/Project2/README.md

 ## Working independently or in a group

-For the project, you can work independently or in a group of at most 6 students (including yourself).
-You can choose the members of your group (i.e. you do not have to use your lab group or the group you used for Project 1).
-If working in a group, you will only produce one unique report for the group.
+For the project, you will work in a group of 4 students (including yourself).
+You will only produce one unique report for the group.

 ## Preliminary Report